fmassonn/teaching/LPHYS2268/handsOn/README.md

 This command converts the atmospheric file of year 1 to its NetCDF equivalent.
 The `-p` option is important to compute the sea level pressure from the state variables.

+Load the NCO module that allows using visualization tools by doing `module load NCO` (this command can also be included in your `bashrc` file as for the CDO command).
 Then, open the resulting file:

 ```
 ncview MOST.001.nc